jscheid/kite/kite.md

   modification is partially implemented, changes can not yet be sent to the remote debugger.

-* Likewise, CSS mutation isn't implemented yet.
+* Likewise, CSS mutation isn't only partially implemented.

 ## Heap Buffer